Overview

 Content

-- Use {noun} + {verb} combo.
+- Generally speaking, use {noun} + {verb} combo.
 E.g.: Shift added

 - If it adds relevant precision, add a single noun or adjective.
 E.g.: Catherine’s details updated; contact details imported